 Walking from Fritham

-Up in the north eastern edges of the forest is Fritham, a tiny village with a fabulous pub, The Royal Oak.
+Up in the north eastern edges of the forest is Fritham, a tiny village with a fabulous dog friendly pub, The Royal Oak.
 Fritham is the starting point for some great hiking.
 Known by locals as the bluebell woods, this part of the forest is literally carpeted in spring; visit the New Forest in October and you may be lucky enough to spot fallow buck deer clashing antlers on several of the ancient rutting grounds in the area.
 There is a purpose built car-park in Fritham where you can park, get there early on the weekend as it gets busy.

 Follow this guide for our favourite hike through the woods and across Fritham Plain where scenes from ‘Robin Hood; Prince of Thieves’ were filmed.
 The walk is around 4.5 miles and will take you 2-3 hours.